pschachte/wybe/WYBE.md

 If *test* succeeds, restart the loop immediately, otherwise continue

-These special loop control statements may be used anywhere inside a `do` statement.
+These special loop control statements may be used anywhere inside a `for` or `do` statement.
 For example:

 ```
 do {!print(prompt)